puechua/puechua/README.md

 </br>

-As you may see, some repositories here are as notes :)
+As you may see, some repositories here are treated as notes :)

 ## Skills
 <p align="left">